Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 With the new-created folder, we can play around with our tests in it.
-The next step is installing [Git], a version controll system for your files (and [more]).
+The next step is installing [Git], a version control system for your files (and [more]).
 With Git, you will be able to actively manage your file changes.

 #### Just Git It

-In this step, I use MacOS as the example.
+In this step, I use MacOS as an example.
 Follow the official [Download for macOS], and then you probably need to install [homebrew] first, which helps a lot with package managing in your operating system.